17 years old, 43%, balvenie, beautiful woman, distraction, lutheran, review, scotch, sherry, sherry oak, sherryoak, the balvenie, Whiskey, whisky

 This whisky has been an incredible distraction for well over a year.
 Don’t get me wrong.
 I am not referring to it negatively.
 There can be both good and bad distractions.
 Allow me to explain.

-Perhaps to illustrate a “good” distraction, I might portray a discussion unfolding between two men, and as the discourse becomes full, a beautiful woman walks into the room and the one speaking begins to stumble over his words because he loses concentration.
+Perhaps to illustrate a “good” distraction, I might portray a discussion between two men.
+As the discourse becomes full, a beautiful woman walks into the room.
+The one speaking begins to stumble over his words because he loses concentration.
 I must admit, however, that this is not fitting for me.
-I am married to an incredibly beautiful woman and she walks into the room all the time.
+I am married to a charmingly beautiful woman, and she walks into the room all the time.
 Pretty girls are not a distraction for me.
-I think a better illustration would be to say that as my busy life (as it is for others) sometimes has the posture of droning forward with all-consuming duty after duty, on occasion an early morning sunrise beckons for me to pause, take a breath, and enjoy the uplands coming into view.
+I think a better illustration would be to say that as my busy life (as it is for others) sometimes has the posture of droning forward with all-consuming duty after duty, on occasion, a sunrise beckons for me to pause, take a breath, and enjoy the uplands coming into view.

-The nose of The Balvenie SherryOak rises full and bright like a morning sunrise carrying the rich scent of sherry wine in her rays and sprinkling the earth below with spicy dew.
+The nose of The Balvenie SherryOak rises full and bright like a sunrise carrying the rich scent of sherry wine in her rays and sprinkling the earth below with spicy dew.

 “Will I see you again?” she asked.